kalpana-2026/Customer_Churn_Analysis-Using-Python_Power-BI/README.md

-# Customer_Churn_Analysis
-Customer churn analysis using Python and Power BI
+# 📊 Customer Churn Analysis

-## 📊 Project Overview
+## 🔍 Project Overview
-This project analyzes telecom customer data to identify churn patterns and improve customer retention.
+This project analyzes telecom customer data to understand why customers leave (churn) and how to reduce it.

 ## 🛠 Tools Used
 - Python (Pandas, NumPy)